-Alpha Quest Funds SICAV p.l.c. (the "Company") is organized under the laws of Malta as an investment company with variable share capital (SICAV) incorporated in accordance with the terms of the Companies Act, 1995 (Chapter 386, Laws of Malta) on 28 November 2016, with registration number SV430.
+Alpha Quest Funds SICAV p.l.c. (the "Company") is organized under the laws of Malta as an investment company with variable share capital (SICAV) incorporated in accordance with the terms of the Companies Act, 1995 (Chapter 386, Laws of Malta) on 28 November 2016, with registration number SV 430.
 The Company is licensed and regulated by the Malta Financial Services Authority ("MFSA") under the Investment Services Act (Chapter 370, Laws of Malta) as a Professional Investor Fund which targets Qualifying Investors as set out in the relevant Offering Supplement.

 As at reporting date, the Company has constituted two sub-funds, the Alpha Quest Balanced Fund and the Alpha Quest Opportunity Fund (the "Sub-funds"), which were both licensed on 30 November 2016.
 The Sub-funds are not separate legal entities.
-Alpha Quest Balanced Fund has issued bonds (see note 13) which are listed on the Prague Stock Exchange.
+Alpha Quest Balanced Fund has issued bonds (see note 13) which are listed on the Prague Stock Exchange and on the Bratislava Stock Exchange.